Facts and Figures

 Cancer Center Investigators

-- The Cancer Center’s over 400 members and associate members — faculty investigators in laboratory, clinical, and population-based research — exemplify the value of attacking the cancer problem through collaborative, interdisciplinary research.
+- The Cancer Center’s over 440 members and affiliate members — faculty investigators in laboratory, clinical, and population-based research — exemplify the value of attacking the cancer problem through collaborative, interdisciplinary research.
 Cancer Center members represent dozens of departments and institutes in the UCSF Schools of Medicine, Pharmacy, Dentistry, and Nursing.

 - Cancer-related research and clinical care are priorities for UCSF.
 Approximately one-quarter of the university’s full-time faculty members work in cancer research or patient care.